the-draupnir-project/draupnir4all_docs/content/docs/how_to_use_draupnir.md

 {{< tip >}}
 An alternative list we suggest is the CME (Community Moderation Effort) list which is being managed by a group of active community members and has proven itself over time to be effective, fast and objective with their decissions.
-You can subscribe to `#community-moderation-effort-bl:neko.dev` for it.
+Their list has the alias `#community-moderation-effort-bl:neko.dev`.
 {{< /tip >}}

 ## Moderating with Draupnir

-If you are coming from a Mjolnir instance you may just use the same commands as before.
+If you are coming from a Mjolnir instance, you may just use the same commands as before.
 However draupnir in most cases has simpler ways of running commands which will be explained in the following sections.